magkopian/php-infinite-multi-level-comments/README.md

 After installing the comment system move the `Config.template.php` file to `src/classes/Config.php` and add your database credentials to it.

+Run `composer dump-autoload` to regenerate the autoloading files after copying the Config class.

 After that, use the `sql/inf_comments.sql` to generate the `comment` table in your database.

 Finally, copy the `public_html` directory inside the directory you have installed the comment system